International Space Station: Radiation

 The ISS is partially protected from the space environment by Earth's magnetic field.
 From an average distance of about 70000 km from the Earth's surface, depending on Solar activity, the magnetosphere begins to deflect solar wind around Earth and the space station.
 Solar flares are still a hazard to the crew, who may receive only a few minutes warning.
 In 2005, during the initial "proton storm" of an X-3 class solar flare, the crew of Expedition 10 took shelter in a more heavily shielded part of the ROS designed for this purpose.

 Subatomic charged particles, primarily protons from cosmic rays and solar wind, are normally absorbed by Earth's atmosphere.
 When they interact in sufficient quantity, their effect is visible to the naked eye in a phenomenon called an aurora.
 Outside Earth's atmosphere, ISS crews are exposed to approximately one millisievert each day (about a year's worth of natural exposure on Earth), resulting in a higher risk of cancer.
 Radiation can penetrate living tissue and damage the DNA and chromosomes of lymphocytes; being central to the immune system, any damage to these cells could contribute to the lower immunity experienced by astronauts.
 Radiation has also been linked to a higher incidence of cataracts in astronauts.
 Protective shielding and medications may lower the risks to an acceptable level.

 Radiation levels on the ISS are between 12 and 28.8 milli rads per day, about five times greater than those experienced by airline passengers and crew, as Earth's electromagnetic field provides almost the same level of protection against solar and other types of radiation in low Earth orbit as in the stratosphere.
-For example, on a 12-hour flight, an airline passenger would experience 0.1 millisieverts of radiation, or a rate of 0.2 millisieverts per day; this is only one fifth the rate experienced by an astronaut in LEO.
+For example, on a 12-hour flight, an airline passenger would experience 0.1 millisieverts of radiation, or a rate of 0.2 millisieverts per day; this is one fifth the rate experienced by an astronaut in LEO.
 Additionally, airline passengers experience this level of radiation for a few hours of flight, while the ISS crew are exposed for their whole stay on board the station.